 Reproducibly generating, collecting, and using cigarette smoke and heated tobacco aerosols is essential to the scientific assessment and comparison of these products.
 Heated tobacco product aerosols are very different from cigarette smoke.
 As a result, comparing their toxicities can be difficult, and methods that were developed to study cigarette smoke often can’t be used as-is to study heated tobacco product aerosols.
 In 2020, we published an extensive review of our efforts to adapt methods developed for cigarette smoke to be used for heated tobacco product aerosols.
 That review article includes a discussion on the development of scientifically substantiated smoke-free products, the verification by others of existing studies and recommendations for further research.
 For a more-detailed dive into the study, you can refer to this handout on INTERVALS.science.

 Cigarette smoke is an aerosol generated by burning tobacco.
 It is made of more than 6000 different components.
 Aerosols generated by heating tobacco are made of a significantly lower number of components, mostly water, glycerin, nicotine, and tobacco flavors.
 These two aerosols have very different properties and behave differently when studied.
-For example, the aerosol of our leading heated tobacco product, Platform 1, has a very high water content.
+For example, the aerosol of our leading Heated Tobacco product, the Tobacco Heating System or THS, has a very high water content.
 Because of this, the aerosol can condense to liquid under certain conditions, which is not the case with cigarette smoke.

-Diagram showing some of the biggest differences in the components found in cigarette smoke and Platform 1 aerosol.
-Both cigarette smoke (left) and the aerosol of Platform 1 (right) are comprised of water, nicotine, glycerin, and other compounds.
+Diagram showing some of the biggest differences in the components found in cigarette smoke and Tobacco Heating System (THS) aerosol.
+Both cigarette smoke (left) and the aerosol of THS (right) are comprised of water, nicotine, glycerin, and other compounds.
 However, the amounts of each of those constituents are significantly different between the two products.
-Further, the number and levels of the “other chemicals” are significantly lower in Platform 1 aerosol compared to cigarette smoke.
-Cigarette smoke and Platform 1 aerosol were collected on laboratory filter pads, with 5 sticks used for each product.
+Further, the number and levels of the “other chemicals” are significantly lower in THS aerosol compared to cigarette smoke.
+Cigarette smoke and THS aerosol were collected on laboratory filter pads, with 5 sticks used for each product.
 The numbers shown are on a per-stick basis.

-Image of a rotary smoking machine that has been modified for use in studies on Platform 1.
+Image of a rotary smoking machine that has been modified for use in studies on THS.

 Standard toxicity assessment of cigarette smoke has traditionally relied on a series of long-established in vitro assays in submersed cell cultures to measure cytotoxicity, mutagenicity, and genotoxicity.
 We conduct these studies as well, and we have also developed many new in vitro assays to test the progress toward toxicity reduction.
 These tests use cell cultures derived from the animal and human respiratory tract and cardiovascular system.
 We measure cellular endpoints that are known to be linked to smoking-related chronic diseases.
 This document on INTERVALS.science goes into more detail on some of those results.